 Fullinwider then gives various examples of third-parties motivating Smith to kill Jones, such as mob debts or a spurned spouse, but claims that while the Principle of Self-Defense (whose definition is a point of contention) justifies Jones killing Smith, it does not permit Jones to then turn his gun on those who motivated Smith to start shooting.
 Thus he begins to set up the distinctions between combatants and non-combatants.

 Most people in this world agree with the general Principle of Self-Defense—that is, the right to defend your person against attack.
 Many, even those espousing the categorical imperative "do not kill," support the right to use killing force if that is what is necessary.
 Usually the default case is that of Smith and Jones—if the attack on your person is deadly (or proportionate to death), then a response of deadly force is morally justified.
 For example, if Smith had instead punched Jones (presumably without damaging a vital organ), few would support Jones' killing in response to Smith's threat, for this would be viewed as an extreme reaction to a relatively low threat.
-I do not pretend that, ceteris paribus (and my own actions if in Jones' position aside), I would condemn Jones for his self-defensive action
+I do not pretend that, ceteris paribus (and my own actions if in Jones' position aside), I would condemn Jones for his self-defensive action in the given case.
+Killing and self-defense in war, however, is much more problematic.

 First of all, any and all offensive action cannot be justified by the Principle of Self-Defense.
 Clearly nowhere in our current model of self-defense (with which Alexander disagrees) is Smith justified if he had succeeded in killing Jones.
 The obvious response is to conclude that belligerent aggressor nations are never justified in starting a war, but the defending nation is justified in defending itself.
 This is fair conclusion, but that is not the only consequence.
 Fullinwider says "a nation may justifiably kill in self-defense."
+4 But this is a problem, for nations do not fight each other directly.
+Instead, people do, and many common military practices, such as patrols, (tactical) pre-emptive strikes, and even beginning to fire before your enemy does are all unjustified by the Principle of Self-Defense.
+Jones must wait for Smith to open fire before responding in kind.

 Let's suppose, then, that a close friend tipped Jones off to Smith's plan.
 If Jones decides only to carry his firearm that day, or to let Smith come to him, the situation stays the same.
 But in war, even those defending their country regularly actively seek out their enemy to kill.
 So let's say that Jones sets out carrying his weapon, thinking to check the areas that Smith frequents so that he may be able to strike first.
 As it ostensibly often happens in war, Smith and Jones do happen across each other and both begin firing at roughly the same time—a classic 'fire fight.'
 For the sake of the argument, let's say that both end up killing each other, and upon arriving at the proverbial Pearly Gates, both claim that they only shot in self-defense.
 This, as we can see, is largely true.
 Jones knew that Smith was out to kill him, and further knew that fighting would begin on sight.
 Smith, as soon as Jones took his first shot, was also in a defensive position.
 But the classic definition of the Principle of Self-Defense seems to hinge on not only the guilt of the aggressor (for even innocent aggressors such as the mentally deranged are guilty of the attack itself) but the at least relative innocence of the defender.
 And if both parties are equally guilty or innocent, and if both parties can justifiably claim they were defending their persons, the Principle of Self-Defense cannot justify one party killing the other.